 How the IRC helps

-The IRC reaches communities in the Horn of Africa and the Central Sahel with support that includes water and sanitation, education, health care, economic livelihoods, and emergency support and protection.
-Learn more about how the IRC responds to crisis.
-As part of our health response, we’ve developed a game-changing approach to combat acute malnutrition.
+The IRC reaches communities in East Africa and the Sahel with support that includes water and sanitation, education, health care, economic livelihoods, and emergency support and protection.
+Today, 2,000 IRC staff in the region are scaling up our programs to meet severe needs.